dogmaticdev/IRON/README.md

 &F
 ```

+# "_"
+The "_" jump table requires that each label below it is exactly 2 characters long, it can have up to a maximum of 16 options.
+It can have any number of options between 1-16.
+it compares the first letter in the word to the provided string of letters and jumps accordingly.
+Ex:
+_ abcdef789213
+&a
+&b
+&c
+&d
+&e
+&f
+&7
+&8
+&9
+&2
+&1
+&3
+&error
+it can take any number or symbol, if the letter is not within the provided string it will jump to the very end of the list, i.e. where the "&error" label is currenty located.

 # "&"
 This brings me to the next symbol, "&" is used to indicate a label.
 You can only have a maximum of 16 letters per Label.